ryantm/attcarhomehackathon/README.md

 The Home Module uses the
-[Freescale FRDM-K64F](http://mbed.org/platforms/FRDM-K64F/), an ARM mbed development platform to read a button and control a servo to demonstrate opening a garage door.
+[Freescale FRDM-K64F](http://mbed.org/platforms/FRDM-K64F/), an ARM mbed development platform, to read a button and control a servo to demonstrate opening a garage door.

 The Phone App is built using Adobe Phone Gap.
 We used the PhoneGap